twitter/communitynotes/content/notifications.md

 If you are a contributor, you'll see these alerts in your notifications tab.
 They look like this:

-{{< figure src="../images/alerts-tab.png" alt="Screenshot of a mobile device showing the Twitter app's Notifications screen.
-A new notification at the top reads: ”Community Notes needs your help!
-Your rating can help determine if this note should be shown on a Tweet that's getting a lot of attention.”">}}
+{{< figure src="../images/alerts-tab.png" alt="Twitter app with a new notification at the top requesting help from the contributor">}}

 To learn more about how Community Notes decides which notes trigger these alerts, see [Under the Hood – Needs Your Help](./timeline-tabs.md)